sh3ee3sh/sync-to-odysee/README.md

 make a copy of default_incremental_lbry.sh then open with your text editor of choice

-change UPLOAD_DIR to your desired directory
+put your your desired directory in the UPLOAD_DIR quotes

 put your channel id in CHANNELID quotes